-In 2023, the Compensation Committee approved base salary increases for each NEO at levels the Compensation Committee concluded were appropriate for the roles and responsibilities for each NEO and to align each NEO's compensation with similar executive officers of comparable companies.
+In 2024, the Compensation Committee approved base salary increases for each NEO at levels the Compensation Committee concluded were appropriate for the roles and responsibilities for each NEO and to align each NEO's compensation with similar executive officers of comparable companies.
 The Compensation Committee's goal in setting the base salary levels for the NEOs is to adequately compensate the NEOs for expected base levels of performance and provide for the retention of the NEOs.

-The amount of annual base salary paid to each NEO for 2023 is presented under the caption entitled "Compensation of Executive Officers - Summary Compensation Table."
+The amount of annual base salary paid to each NEO for 2024 is presented under the caption entitled Compensation of Executive Officers - Summary Compensation Table."
 The Committee believes that the salary increases and resulting base salaries were competitive in the marketplace and appropriate for the NEOs as the base component of their overall compensation packages.

-Annual Cash Incentive Bonus
+Annual Cash Incentive Ronus

 Cash bonuses are determined annually by the Compensation Committee and are based on individual and corporate performance objectives coupled with Committee discretion as appropriate.
-The 2023 performance criteria used for determining the cash bonuses for NEOs included, among other things, the following:
+The 2024 performance criteria used for determining the cash bonuses for NEOs included, among other things, the following:

-- significant overperformance of corporate financial objectives for 2023 versus both budget and historical periods, including very favorable performance on several key financial metrics, including (i) record total investment income and record distributable net investment income and net investment income, both in total dollars and on a per share basis, and (ii) very favorable levels of fair value increases on the investment portfolio, particularly relative to market conditions, resulting in net fair value appreciation (including both net realized losses and net unrealized appreciation) and in meaningful net asset value (NAV) per share growth and (iii) very favorable net income return on equity; - significant increases in the value delivered to the Company's stockholders in 2023 through the combination of significant increases in the monthly dividends and supplemental dividends paid to stockholders during 2023, increased monthly dividends and supplemental dividends declared for the first quarter of 2024 and significant growth in the Company's NAV per share; - · significant overperformance of long-term corporate objectives, particularly those related to the Company's long-term goals of: - · maintaining and growing monthly dividends, and generating distributable net investment income in excess of such monthly dividends, - delivering the Company's superior financial results while maintaining a conservative leverage profile and overall capital structure and an industry leading low total operating expense structure, - · maintaining the Company's two existing investment grade ratings, and - strategically accessing the debt and equity capital markets to maintain the Company's conservative leverage profile and overall capital structure, while also allowing for the continued future growth of the Company's investment portfolio; - favorable levels of return on asset performance, including investment income and net fair value changes (including both realized gains and losses and unrealized appreciation and depreciation), from the Company's lower middle market and private loan investment strategies; - contributions to the continued growth of the Company's asset management business through the Company's wholly owned investment adviser, MSC Adviser I, LLC (the "External Investment Manager"), and strong performance of the funds and assets managed for third parties by the External Investment Manager; - · individual performance and achievement of individual goals, as well as the contribution to corporate objectives; - maintaining liquidity and capital flexibility, and when appropriate working to increase such liquidity and capital flexibility, to accomplish the Company's business objectives and mitigate the potential impacts of unexpected economic volatility; - · maintaining the highest ethical standards, internal controls and adherence to regulatory requirements; and - appropriate and planned development of personnel.
+- significant overperformance of corporate financial objectives for 2024 versus both budget and historical periods, including very favorable performance on several key financial metrics, including (i) record total investment income, distributable net investment income and net investment income, (ii) significant outperformance versus budget for both distributable net investment income on a per share basis, (iii) very favorable levels of fair value increases on the investment portfolio, resulting in material net fair value appreciation (and including material amounts of both net realized gains and net unrealized appreciation), record annual net income (or net increase in net assets from operations) and meaningful net asset value (NAV) per share growth and (iv) very favorable net income return on equity; - significant increases in the value delivered to the Company's stockholders in 2024 through the combination of significant increases in the monthly dividends and supplemental dividends paid to stockholders during 2024, increased monthly dividends and supplemental dividends declared for the first quarter of 2025 and significant growth in the Company's NAV per share; - · significant overperformance of long-term corporate objectives, particularly those related to the Company's long-term goals of: - · maintaining and growing monthly dividends, and generating distributable net investment income in excess of such monthly dividends, - delivering the Company's superior financial results while maintaining a conservative leverage profile and overall capital structure and an industry leading low total operating expense structure, - · maintaining the Company's two existing investment grade ratings, and - strategically accessing the debt and equity capital markets to maintain the Company's conservative leverage profile and overall capital structure, while also allowing for the continued future growth of the Company's investment portfolio; - favorable levels of return on asset performance, including investment income and net fair value changes (including both realized gains and losses and unrealized appreciation and depreciation), from the Company's lower middle market and private loan investment strategies; - contributions to the continued growth of the Company's asset management business through the External Investment Manager, and strong performance of the funds and assets managed for third parties by the External Investment Manager; - · individual performance and achievement of individual goals, as well as the contribution to corporate objectives; - maintaining liquidity and capital flexibility, and when appropriate working to increase such liquidity and capital flexibility, to accomplish the Company's business objectives and mitigate the potential impacts of unexpected economic volatility; - · maintaining the highest ethical standards, internal controls and adherence to regulatory requirements; and - · appropriate and planned development of personnel.